hilalturkaslan/Genai_study/README.md

-Generative ai for sample done ai study case
+Generative ai for sample done is a ai study case